 Suzanne Jolly has a passion for healthy people and organizations.
-Recently, she’s decided to focus in on her love for (and mad skills in) communications in order to help individuals, communities and organizations create a healthier world.
+While she has enjoyed works working in post-secondary educational institutions, she decided in 2010 to expand her work to consulting to help individuals, communities and organizations create a healthier world.

 She surprises people consistently with her authenticity, sense of humour, honesty and enthusiasm.
-She believes in using best practices as a communications consultant and presenter, such as:
+She believes in using best practices as a communications consultant and presenter and yoga teacher, such as:

 - developing interactive products that allow for a diversity of learning styles, audience knowledge and past experiences;